 CCR New Directions Awards facilitate the pursuit of studies with great potential to lead to groundbreaking advances beyond the investigator’s immediate field and with high relevance to the broader biomedical community.
 Proposals must represent a significant divergence from the PI’s research focus.
 Funding will be provided for three years with up to $125,000 per year to cover personnel and supply costs.

 CCR-DCEG Collaborative Awards foster integrative research that builds on DCEG expertise in population-based epidemiology and CCR expertise in basic biology and clinical research.
 Projects should be focused on high-impact problems in the areas of cancer mechanism, diagnosis, prognosis, susceptibility, predisposition, or prevention.
-Funding will be provided for three years with up to $175,000 per year to cover personnel and supply costs.
+Funding will be provided for three years to cover personnel and supply costs.
+CCR PIs will receive up to $125,000 per year and DCEG PIs up to $85,000 per year.